-- 1. Telehealth is here to stay.
-What took root during the pandemic is potentially becoming a lasting, viable solution.
-Organizations that integrate virtual care seamlessly into their care delivery models are likely to fare better than their competitors.
-Provider organizations become like "omni-channel retailers," delivering care when, where and how it's needed. - 2.
-Provider M&A activity will rise.
+- 1. Provider M&A activity will rise.
 Whether driven by predatory or opportunistic players, expect to see more activity in this area.
-Yet we estimate more than 50% of these mergers or acquisitions will fail to yield the long term anticipated value. - 3.
+Yet we estimate more than 50% of these mergers or acquisitions will fail to yield the long term anticipated value. - 2.
 Increase in Private Equity (PE) interest in healthcare organizations.
-While the pandemic exposed providers' shortcomings, it has also brought to attention to the opportunities for "optimization or transformation" - exactly the kind of waste PE companies thrive on fixing.
-Watch for more investments in the provider space. - 4.
+While the pandemic years exposed providers' shortcomings, it also brought to attention to the opportunities for "optimization or transformation" - exactly the kind of waste PE companies thrive on fixing.
+Watch for more investments in the provider space. - 3.
 Increase in domestic manufacturing.
-In the near-to-midterm, domestic manufacturing will continue to increase, beginning with PPE and like moving to other categories.
-While this may help address reliability and safety. providers should be ready to pay more to access this option. - 5.
-Group Purchasing Organization (GPO) consolidation will increase.
-National GPOs will consolidate and acquire small, regional GPOs or GPOs owned by IDNs.
-Case in point, the recent acquisition of Intalere by Vizient and GNYHA by Premier. - 6.
+In the near-to-midterm, domestic manufacturing will continue to increase, spreading from PPE to other categories.
+While this may help address reliability and safety, providers should be ready to pay more to access this option. - 4.
+Telehealth is remain a part of the new care delivery model.
+What took root during the pandemic is becoming an entrenched solution.
+Organizations that integrate virtual care seamlessly into their care delivery models are likely to fare better than their competitors.
+Provider organizations become like "omni-channel retailers," delivering care when, where and how it's needed. - 5.
+Group Purchasing Organization (GPO) consolidation and large scale shifts will increase.
+National GPOs will consolidate and acquire small, regional GPOs.
+Large health systems are building new technology infrastructures to create their own GPO-like models, to support both their organization and others. - 6.
 More surgeries will move to outpatient settings.
-We're already seeing this in knee and hip replacements, and expect more redirection to lower cost settings in '21. - 7.
-The talent shortage will escalate.
-More than 52% of the current supply chain leaders are expected to reach retirement age in the next 3-4 years.
+We're already seeing this in knee and hip replacements, and expect redirection to lower cost settings to continue.

+7. The talent shortage will escalate.
+More than 52% of the current supply chain leaders are expected to reach retirement age in the next 2-3 years.
 With the lack of investment in scalable and integrated systems, most of the industry's knowledgebase will walk out the door, along with crucial supplier relationships.